phgelado/L-AbbeFaria-/README.md

 Based on a seed that consists of a random selection of an ethnicity, personality and profession from dictionaries created using GPT-4.

+## Future work

+### Training data
+- Improving the content generation to create a series of more diverse life scenarios and backgrounds for the mentee
+- In-context learning for the mentor in training by passing high-quality material of a relevant area, e.g. financial advice, psychology handbooks, mentoring samples
+- Adding safeguarding scenarios in fine-tuning data

+### Application
+- Adding a GUI
+- Adding tools or knowledge access to the mentor (RAG)

 ## Challenges in fine-tuning

 ### Prompt leakage